Wendychenn/hw01/README.md

   * GitHub is a great resource to solve problems
   * Just knowing what to do to solve the problems is not enough for the computational programming, I need to know why and how.

-  After finish cloning to my RStudio local file, further steps are easy to follow.
+  After finishing cloning to my RStudio local file, further steps are easy to follow.
 All I need to do are writing README.md in Markdown, pushing it to the server and commiting the changes.